Cahn-C/MySQL/Projects/Maven Movies DVD Rental.md

 ```
 <br>

+I created 3 seperate tables for better normalization, this will help me understand the data that I am working with, and this will bring less errors when presenting the final results to the management team.
 ```sql
 /*
   After careful review of the inventory_non_normalized, I've noticied that there is only 1 table that consists of multiple columns that